Getting Started

 Even I, the developer, discover a new sound every time I open 2020.
 If you discover any great sounds or tips, share them with us using the hashtag #2020beatmachine.

-Hope you enjoy the adventure that awaits you!
+I hope you enjoy the adventure that awaits you!

 Triggering your first kick sound